fephil/tali/README.md

 * If using VirtualBox, run in Terminal: `vagrant plugin install vagrant-vbguest`,
 * If using Parallels, run in Terminal: `vagrant plugin install vagrant-parallels`.

-Parallels 11 is recommended because it is faster than VirtualBox, but VirtualBox is free to use.
+On OSX, Parallels 11 is recommended because it is faster than VirtualBox, but VirtualBox is free to use.

 **Note:** Lesnar works on Linux or OSX.
 Windows is not supported at this time, but hopefully will be in the future.